Streaming a live event requires three main components:

-- Encoder — a computer or stand-alone device that takes the output from the camera or video switcher and converts it to a format that can be streamed on the Internet.
-During setup of the event, the encoder is configured to send the encoded stream to the streaming service via an Internet connection.
+- Encoder — a computer or stand-alone device that takes the output from the camera or video switcher and converts it to a format that can be streamed on the internet.
+During the setup of the event, the encoder is configured to send the encoded stream to the streaming service via an internet connection.

-- Streaming service — receives the encoded stream from the encoder, and in turn makes the stream available to viewers anywhere in the world.
+- Streaming service — receives the encoded stream from the encoder, and in turn, makes the stream available to viewers on the internet.
 Contemporary streaming services are cloud-based and typically can serve an unlimited number of simultaneous viewers.
-The streaming service makes it possible for you to embed a video window on any web page (including at your web site) so that your users can view.
+The streaming service makes it possible for you to embed a video window on any web page (including at your website) so that your users can view it.

-On the U-M campus, Michigan Media is often used as the video producer.
-They can provide camera operators and all the equipment necessary to capture video of an event, and make arrangements for live streaming as requested.
-Campus units are free to use other local video providers, or to use their own equipment.
+On the U-M campus, Michigan Media is often used as a video producer.
+They can provide camera operators and all the equipment necessary to capture video of an event and make arrangements for livestreaming as requested.
+Campus units are free to use other local video providers or to use their own equipment.

 Encoder Options & Network Connections

-Encoders must have a reliable Internet connection to stream, ideally a wired Ethernet connection for consistency.
-A WiFi connection may be possible depending on the capabilities of the encoder and quality of the WiFi signal at your event location.
+Encoders must have a reliable internet connection to stream, ideally a wired Ethernet connection for consistency.
+A WiFi connection may be possible depending on the capabilities of the encoder and the quality of the WiFi signal at your event location.

-There are several current options for streaming services for live events, including YouTube, which allows free live streaming or other service providers.
-In some cases, Google Hangouts or BlueJeans can be adapted for broadcasting simple events with basic equipment like a webcam.
-In that case the service is all-in-one and you can avoid considerations like encoding and streaming services.
-The number of simultaneous viewers may be limited.
+There are several streaming services currently available for live events, including YouTube, which allows free livestreaming.
+In some cases, Google Meet or Zoom can be adapted for broadcasting simple events with basic equipment like a webcam.
+In that case, the service is all-in-one and you can avoid considerations like encoding and which streaming service to use.
+Note: The number of simultaneous viewers may be limited.